 The Trigger Effect was the first directorial effort from David Koepp who is better known in the film industry as a screenwriter.
 He started out writing efforts like the strange Apartment Zero (1988) and the underrated Rob Lowe psycho-thriller Bad Influence (1989) for Curtis Hanson, and then racked up a list of impressive credits with efforts like Death Becomes Her (1992), Carlito’s Way (1993), Jurassic Park (1993), The Paper (1994), The Shadow (1994), Mission: Impossible (1996), The Lost World: Jurassic Park (1997), Snake Eyes (1998), Panic Room (2002), Spider-Man (2002), War of the Worlds (2005), Zathura: A Space Adventure (2005), Indiana Jones and the Kingdom of the Crystal Skull (2008), Angels & Demons (2009), Jack Ryan: Shadow Recruit (2014), Inferno (2016) and The Mummy (2017).

 Far better than any of David Koepp’s screenplays however have been the opportunities Koepp has had to direct his own material.
-He has only done so upon five occasions to date – beginning with The Trigger Effect and passing through the medium film Stir of Echoes (1999), the Stephen King adaptation Secret Window (2004), the comedy Ghost Town (2008), the non-genre thriller Premium Rush (2012) and the comedy Mortdecai (2015).
+He has only done so upon five occasions to date – beginning with The Trigger Effect and passing through the medium film Stir of Echoes (1999), the Stephen King adaptation Secret Window (2004), the comedy Ghost Town (2008), the non-genre thriller Premium Rush (2012), the comedy Mortdecai (2015) and the malevolent house film You Should Have Left (2020).
 At least the first three of these are excellent and underrated films.
 Alas they did only modest to – in the case of The Trigger Effect – little business at the box-office.
 It may well be that the very qualities that make a David Koepp film excellent – intelligence, subtle effect and a lack of over-the-top star power – is what has prevented him from having any blockbuster successes to date.

 One didn’t know what to expect from The Trigger Effect and in seeing it it was a surprise to find what a good film it is.
 As the title suggests, it is a film about the prejudices and hotheadedness that comes to the fore when the veneer of civilization falls away.
 David Koepp conducts a potent examination of such a pressure-cooker situation.
 [He was purportedly inspired by The Monsters are Due on Maple Street (1960), an episode of the original The Twilight Zone (1959-64), where the inhabitants of a suburb are driven to paranoia and fear after an inexplicable powercut (caused by invading aliens)].